 - Why toddlers love it: There are so many colorful fish to look at as you’re riding in a clam shell under the sea.
+Plus, it moves slowly so even younger toddlers can watch everything.
 Watch out for Ursula if your kids scare easily.

 - Wait time: About 10 minutes at 10:30am.
 Go early for this ride since the line can get long later in the day.

 - Why toddlers love it: They get to sit in a Honey Pot to journey through Hundred Acre Wood on a windy day.
 Our son hadn’t been introduced to Winnie the Pooh prior to our trip, but it’s a favorite of many little kids.